timescale/timescaledb/README.md

 - [Windows](https://tsdb.co/GitHubTimescaleWindows)

 [Timescale Cloud](https://tsdb.co/GitHubTimescaleCloud)
-(cloud-hosted and maanged TimescaleDB) is available via free trial.
+(cloud-hosted and managed TimescaleDB) is available via free trial.
 You create database instances in the cloud of your choice and use TimescaleDB to power your queries, automating common operational tasks and reducing management overhead.